-Significant renovation was carried out by King Rama III.
-He was the son of a concubine not the queen but became king when the legitimate heir became a monk.
-During his reign, there was a series of wars with Laos, Cambodia and Vietnam.
+Significant renovations were carried out by King Rama III.
+He was the son of a concubine, not the queen but became king when the legitimate heir became a monk.
+During his reign, there was a series of wars with Laos, Cambodia, and Vietnam.
 Rama II was responsible for a number of the inscriptions and mural paintings created in order to preserve the traditional culture of Thailand.

 To see more photographs and take a virtual tour of the site click on the photoshow below.

 All Photographs were taken by and are copyright of Ron Gatepain